ManaskrJha/pm-copilot/README.md

 **Input:**
 > "Our mobile banking app loses 60% of users during KYC onboarding.
 Users abandon when asked to upload multiple documents."

-**Output:** A complete 8-section PRD in under 30 seconds — ready to share with your engineering team.

 ---